malramsay64/phd-thesis/05_Crystal_Melting/methods.md

 which from observations of the melting behaviour is a reasonable description of the melting behaviour.
-This means that we can express the crystallisation rate with reference to the radius
+This means that we can express the crystallisation rate as a function of the radius

 $$ \tau_C = \frac{\Delta r}{\Delta t} $$